mozrin/MCL/readme.md

-# Nirvana MVI - A Simple Interpreted Language
+# MCL - A Simple Interpreted Language

 ## Introduction

-Nirvana MVI (Minimum Viable Interpreter) is a small, custom-built interpreted language implemented in C++.
+MCL (Minimum Viable Interpreter) is a small, custom-built interpreted language implemented in C++.
 This project serves as a foundational exploration into the core components of an interpreted language, from raw source code to executed output.

 ## Motivation